noufbmdev/Godot-Systems/Dialog_System/README.md

 	- Options Prompt
 - QoL Features ![INCOMPLETE](https://img.shields.io/badge/Incomplete-orange)
 	- Skip the whole dialog.
-	- Automatically go to the next piece of dialog.
+	- Toggle automatic next dialog.
+	- Toggle typewritter effect.
+	- Toggle text effects (wave, tornado, etc).
+	- Toggle blip sounds.

 ## Setup
 1. Add it to your project, you have 3 ways to do this.